chipsalliance/Caliptra/SECURITY.md

 - The association between the CVE number and the PR fixing it.
 - Backport plans within the Caliptra project.

-## Backporting of Security Vulnerabilities
+## Backporting of security vulnerabilities

 Each security issue fixed within Caliptra Firmware shall be backported to the following releases: